kvietmeier/AzureLabs/scripts/README.md

 ## Scripts for working with Azure objects

-Collection of scripts for working within Azure and with Windows Virtual Desktop.
+Collection of scripts for working within Azure and with Azure Virtual Desktop.

 ## Project Directories
 ```
 ├───scripts
+│   ├───AVD Scripts
+│   ├───examples
 │   └───users
-│   └───examples
 ```
+AVD Scripts: Scripts related to AVD

-The "users" folder is a script I grabbed off GitHub to add users to AD.<br>
+users: Has a script I grabbed off GitHub to add users to AD.<br>
-The "examples" folder has code snippets and scripts I have downloaded - most are not mine.
+examples: Code snippets and scripts I have downloaded - most are not mine.

 ### Usage